SparrowChang/Machine-learning-project/README.md

 Test RMSE: | 0.0675

 ## Sum up
-Feature synthesis and feature bucket, only explain that feature bucketing is not ideal for our dataset or for XGBoost.
+Feature synthesis (Test r2 score:  0.8617) and feature bucket(Test r2 score:  0.8567/ 0.8260), only explain that feature bucketing is not ideal for our dataset or for XGBoost.
 The effect of using feature bucketing is still a good method, but it is slightly worse than XGBoost.
+(Test r2 score:  0.8697)